Azzeccagarbugli/share/README.md

 <img src="https://forthebadge.com/images/badges/built-with-love.svg"/>
 <img src="https://forthebadge.com/images/badges/uses-git.svg"/>
 <img src="https://forthebadge.com/images/badges/cc-0.svg"/><br><br>
-    There are millions of home automation devices in the world and billions in the future. <br>Many of these interact with difficulty due to the absence of a standard. <br>In this project, we suggest a vision of how we can overcome the problems of interaction in pear-to-pear way.
+    There are <b>millions of home automation devices</b> in the world and billions in the future. <br>Many of these <b>interact with difficulty due to the absence of a standard</b>. <br>In this project, we suggest a vision of how we can <b>overcome the problems</b> of interaction in pear-to-pear way.
     <br><br><b>
 <a href="https://www.unicam.it/">• Unicam</a>
 <a href="http://francescocoppola.me/share/">• Documentation</a>